noahlemen/mdlr/README.md

 ## intent

-`mdlr` is an abstraction of synthesis via the web audio API in the form of composable React components.
+mdlr is an abstraction of synthesis via the web audio API in the form of composable React components.

-While it draws inspiration from [`react-music`](https://github.com/formidablelabs/react-music), its goals differ.
-If [`react-music`](https://github.com/formidablelabs/react-music) could be considered most equivalent to a synthesizer workstation, `mdlr` would be best compared to [Max](https://cycling74.com/products/max/) (perhaps its [BEAP](https://cycling74.com/2013/06/19/beap-analog-model-curriculum-outline/) library in particular), or [modular synthesizers](https://en.wikipedia.org/wiki/Modular_synthesizer).
-Nonetheless, `mdlr` draws inspiration from other javascript libraries and web audio API abstractions such as [`react-music`](https://github.com/formidablelabs/react-music) and [`i_dropped_my_phone_the_screen_cracked`](https://github.com/billorcutt/i_dropped_my_phone_the_screen_cracked)

-`mdlr` is not concerned with implementing methods of control like sequencers, MIDI input, or basic musical time structures.
-In fact, `mdlr` doesn't even implement musical pitch (since this is easily derived by other utilities like [`note-to-frequency`](https://www.npmjs.com/package/note-to-frequency)) in favor of frequency.
-Decisions about control, timing, temperament, etc. are better made in the context of `mdlr`'s use.
 The focus of `mdlr` is the generation, processing, and modulation of synthesized audio.

+While it draws inspiration from [react-music](https://github.com/formidablelabs/react-music), its goals differ.
+If [react-music](https://github.com/formidablelabs/react-music) could be considered most equivalent to a synthesizer workstation, `mdlr` would be best compared to [Max](https://cycling74.com/products/max/) (perhaps its [BEAP](https://cycling74.com/2013/06/19/beap-analog-model-curriculum-outline/) library in particular), or [modular synthesizers](https://en.wikipedia.org/wiki/Modular_synthesizer).
+Nonetheless, mdlr draws inspiration from other javascript libraries and web audio API abstractions such as [react-music](https://github.com/formidablelabs/react-music) and [i_dropped_my_phone_the_screen_cracked](https://github.com/billorcutt/i_dropped_my_phone_the_screen_cracked)

+mdlr is not concerned with implementing methods of control like sequencers, MIDI input, or basic musical time structures.
+In fact, mdlr doesn't even implement musical pitch (since this is easily derived by other utilities like [note-to-frequency](https://www.npmjs.com/package/note-to-frequency)) in favor of frequency.
+Decisions about control methodology, time structures, musical temperament, etc. are better made in the context of mdlr's use.

 ## installation